syncfusion-content/javascript-docs/js/Chart/Appearance.md

 ### Customizing chart area grid bands

-You can provide different color for alternate grid rows and columns formed by the grid lines in chart area using **alternateGridBand** property of axis.
+You can provide different color for alternate grid rows and columns formed by the grid lines in the chart area by using the **alternateGridBand** property of axis.
 The properties **odd** and **even** are used to customize the grid bands at odd and even positions respectively.

 {% highlight js %}